 The annual strategic planning process provides the platform for identificationanalysis treatment and documentation of key risks.
 It is through this annual planningprocess that key risks and risk management strategies are communicated to the Board.
 Theeffectiveness of risk management strategies is monitored both formally and informally bymanagement and process owners.
 There is no major risk which may threaten the existence ofthe Company.

 The CSR Committee comprises Shri Ravi Jhunjhunwala (Chairman) Smt.
 Vinita Singhania(member) and Shri Satish Chand Mehta (member).

-The Annual Report on CSR activities is enclosed as Annexure V forming part of thisreport.
+The Annual Report on CSR activities is enclosed as Annexure - VI forming part of thisreport.

 iii) They have taken proper and sufficient care for maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safe guarding theassets of the Company and for preventing and detecting frauds and other irregularities;